jhannah-netlify/notes.jays.net/content/blog/nitropress.md

 ## Wait, what now?

 My friend said "I've got this great gadget in my kitchen.
 I just push a button and drinks (e.g. coffee cold brew) are injected with nitrogen.
-Just like Guiness.
+Just like Guinness.
 No gas canisters required!"

 I'm sure it is delicious, but since I'm a nitrox certified scuba diver,